Bread Loaf Section News

 Plan for changing weather conditions especially at higher elevations.
 Read trail updates, check the weather & bring a map.

 Layered, like a cake.
-That's the way to approach winter hiking so you can manage your body temperature and stay dry regardless of the outside temps.
-For winter in particular, here is a list of safety essentials including nutrition, hydration, illumination (b/c it get's dark early and quickly) and seven other categories of gear and preparation.
+That's the way to approach hiking so you can manage your body temperature and stay dry regardless of the outside temps.
+As it gets colder, and for late fall / winter in particular, here is a list of safety essentials including nutrition, hydration, illumination (b/c it get's dark early and quickly) and seven other categories of gear and preparation.